fw4spl-org/fw4spl-doc/SAD/SDM-SAD-App-config.rst

 Dynamic program with factories
 ------------------------------

-As shown in the `Object-Service concept example`_,
-It is easy to change data and service to modify the application comportement like working on a mesh instead of an image.
+As shown in the `Object-Service concept example`_, it is easy to change data and service to modify the application behavior by working on a mesh instead of an image.
-Howerver it is for one service working with one data and it is impossible to manage several objects/services to create a complex software.
+However, this is limited to one service working with one datum.
+It is impossible to manage several objects/services to create complex software.

 Then FW4SPL architecture provides a dynamic management of configurations to allow the use of multiple objects and services.